adchsm/Manhattan/readme.md

 </div>
 ```

+## Compatibility

-Manhattan should be compatible with nearly all browsers, including IE8 with the help of a media query polyfill.
-However, if you do run into any errors using it, please let me know.
+Manhattan supports all modern browsers and most older ones, including IE 8 with the help of a media query polyfill.
+It is also validated by the [W3C CSS Jigsaw Service](http://jigsaw.w3.org/css-validator/validator?uri=http%3A%2F%2Fwww.adchsm.me%2Fmanhattan%2Fmanhattan.css&profile=css3&usermedium=all&warning=1&vextwarning=&lang=en).

 ## Todo & Possible Future Features

 * Bug test
 * Release the first stable version
 * Create Sass version